Environmental Studies Faculty

 Stream and Ecosystem Restoration, Native Plants

 Terri moved to Plumas County in 2007 after spending 18 years in Hawaii running the Biogeochemical Stable Isotope Lab at the University of Hawaii.
 During her years as an oceanographic researcher, she traveled the world’s oceans, lived in an underwater habitat, and dove to the bottom of the ocean in a deep-diving submersible studying the source and fate of greenhouse gases.
 To enhance her knowledge of the ocean, she spent most of her free time diving, swimming, kayaking, and surfing.
 Having grown up near Yosemite National Park, the Sierra Nevada has always been a special place for Terri, and it was only natural that she ended up in Plumas County.
-Besides teaching a couple of courses at FRC, Terri works for the Natural Resource Conservation Service and Feather River Resource Conservation District, which allows her to bring plenty of practical experience into her classes.
+Besides teaching a couple of courses at FRC, Terri works for the Pluams Corporation, a locally-based non-profit working to acheive stream and wetland restoration goals accross teh Sierra Nevada.
 She believes strongly in observing and listening to the land so that we may be better stewards of the planet.